hyottoko okame

 Conclusion

-Hyottoko refers to a man with a slack-mouthed, crooked expression and his mask.
+Hyottoko mask refers to a man with a slack-mouthed, crooked expression and his mask.
 It is also called shiofuki-men (salt-blown mask).

 The size of the left and right eyes may be different, and the person may be wearing a cheek mask.
 Alternatively, the person wearing the mask often wears a cheek mask.
 They are sometimes paired with female “okame” (Ofukusan).
 Hyottoko often appear as clowns in dengaku and festival dances and dances.